twg/react-tools/README.md

 * A command to generate all files associated with a new component in the style that TWG prefers

 # Installing
-Since this is a private repository, we install via npm + git
+Since this is a private repository, we install via yarn + git

+`yarn global add git+ssh://git@github.com:twg/react-component-library.git`

+or

 `npm install -g git+ssh://git@github.com:twg/react-component-library.git`

-(Note, that if you're trying this command before the storybook branch has been merged into master - you'll have to specify the branch)

-`npm install -g git+ssh://git@github.com:twg/react-component-library.git#storybook`

 This will take a couple moments while it installs the dependencies for storybook